 Located on the highest point in Tulsa County, Hope’s building is the creation of nationally recognized architect, Ron Dirsmith.
 Its unique design appears to grow organically out of the top of the hill.
 The natural stone walls of Oologah limestone, the domed ceiling of its Sanctuary (The Great Hall) and its natural setting create a space that invokes the sacred.
 In addition to the original structure, the Log Cabin, to the northwest of the church, was nestled into the surrounding woods.
 Both buildings were designed with accessibility in mind.

-Hope has been served by six called ministers: The Rev. Fred Lipp, The Rev. Bill Gold, The Rev. Jim Eller, The Rev. Gary Blaine, The Rev. Jack Bryant, and The Rev. Cathey Edwards, and The Rev. Justin M. McCreary.
+Hope has been served by seven called ministers: The Rev. Fred Lipp, The Rev. Bill Gold, The Rev. Jim Eller, The Rev. Gary Blaine, The Rev. Jack Bryant, The Rev. Cathey Edwards, and The Rev. Justin M. McCreary.